 Before we answer How does paid family leave affect taxes?, let’s review the difference between unpaid and paid leave.

 Federal law requires certain businesses to provide unpaid family and medical leave.
-Six states (along with D.C.) require businesses to provide paid family and medical leave.
+However, states can require businesses to provide paid family and medical leave.
 And, some employers voluntarily offer unpaid or paid leave.

 Unpaid family and medical leave